Regression as Classification: Influence of Task Formulation on Neural Network Features: SYNTHETIC REGRESSION TASK

 \citet{globalconvergence_bach} show that in the infinite width limit, the gradient flow of a two-layer neural network converges to the global minimizer of the problem.
 Our experiment indicates that even simple problems can result in global convergence only being guaranteed at extreme widths.

 For regression data generated from a teacher network with $m_0$ hidden-neurons and Gaussian weights, \citet{spurrious} show that training a model with $m=m_0+1$ neurons helps alleviate under-fitting, postulating that increasing $m$ further aids optimization.
-Our results indicate that the implicit bias can play a fundamental role in gradient based optimization, even when $m>>m_0$.
+This is a clear example where regression does not suffer under-fitting, and over-parameterization aids training.
+Our results indicate somewhat surprisingly that the implicit bias can play a fundamental role in gradient based optimization, even for over-parameterized models and when $m>>m_0$.

 \citet{characterizing_goodfellow} demonstrate that on a straight line between the optimal parameters and a random initialization, various over-parameterized state of the art vision models encounter no local minima.
-We provide evidence in Appendix \ref{appendix:gradtraj} demonstrating that both the regression and classification models deviated from a linear path during optimization.
+We provide evidence in Appendix \ref{appendix:gradtraj} demonstrating that for even simple problems, both the regression and classification models can deviate from a linear path during optimization.

-\section{Implicit Bias for Higher Dimensions}
+\section{IMPLICIT BIAS FOR HIGHER DIMENSIONS}

-We provide an experiment that indicates that the properties of the supports provided in section \ref{subsection:optimal} likely apply for higher dimensions.
+We provide an experiment that indicates that the properties of the supports provided in Section \ref{section:optimal} likely apply for higher dimensions.
 We generated regression data $(x_i,f_{\mu_T}(x_i))\in [-1,1]^3\times \mathbb{R}$ from a teacher network $\mu_T$ with three neurons and random weights, where $x_{3} = 1$.
 Similar to section \ref{subsection:experiment_setup}, we trained over-parameterized regression and classification models on the regression data and binned data (using $k=25$ uniform sized bins) respectively.
 The precise details of the experiment can be found in Appendix \ref{appendix:highdimex}.

 Each feature $a_j$ is now characterized by the line where it ramps.
 That is to say, the points $x\in\mathbb{R}^3$ satisfying: where $x_3 = 1$.
 The critical lines characterizing the features of the regression and classification models are depicted in Figure \ref{fig:3dreg_supp} and \ref{fig:3dclass_sup}, respectively.
 We see that the regression model recovers a sparse support, whilst the classification model's features are more evenly distributed over unit square corresponding to $(x_1,x_2)$.
 These observations are similar to $R_{reg}$ and $R_{class}$ in the one-dimensional case, suggesting that the difference in implicit bias between regression and classification support we identified in one-dimensional problems is likely to hold in higher dimensions.